ArashMassoudieh/DryWellScriptGenerator/apps/model_creator_runner/README.md

   - optional raw "additional OHQ commands" appended to generated starter scripts
     - includes **Load file** to import reusable command snippets from `.txt`/`.ohq`/`.csv`
 - Supports **Review/Edit .ohq**, **Generate starter .ohq**, and **Generate + Run** actions.
+- The merged runner now combines the base workflow with VN helper/export tooling in the same window, so the full feature set is available together.
 - Adds **Quick Run + Save** to apply suggested defaults, generate starter script, run OHQ, and save/copy artifacts to the artifacts directory in one flow.
 - For VN workflows, **Additional OHQ commands → Load file** now accepts `.ohq`, `.txt`, and `.csv`, so you can quickly load full OHQ files plus soil/moisture layer snippets.
 - VN generation also includes explicit optional file inputs: